 Field-hunting tip

-Look in sedimentary basins country — that is the host setting where siltstone typically forms.
+Look in sedimentary basins country, the host setting where siltstone typically forms.
 If you start seeing quartz, clay minerals, calcite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.